imldresden/evonne/Documentation/README.md

 * *Navigation Buttons* (Buttons 3, 4 and 5) which manipulate the structure of a proof (available on *hover*)

-	* **Show Previous** (Button 3): Clicking this button hides all inferences in the corresponding subtree except the immediate inference.
+	* **Show Previous** (Button 3): clicking this button hides all inferences in the corresponding subtree except the immediate inference.
-	* **Show All Previous** (Button 4): Clicking this button shows all inferences in the corresponding subtree.
+	* **Show All Previous** (Button 4): clicking this button shows all inferences in the corresponding subtree.
-	* **Hide All Previous** (Button 5): Clicking this button hides all inferences in the corresponding subtree.
+	* **Hide All Previous** (Button 5): clicking this button hides all inferences in the corresponding subtree.

 * *Communication Buttons* (Buttons 1 and 2) which trigger functionalities displayed in the *ontology* view (available on *double click*)

-	* **Compute Diagnoses** (Button 1): Clicking this button triggers the computation of all minimal diagnoses of the corresponding axiom.
+	* **Compute Diagnoses** (Button 1): clicking this button triggers the computation of all minimal diagnoses of the corresponding axiom.
 These diagnoses are grouped by size and displayed in the *diagnoses menu* located in the ontology view.

 	<p align="center">
 		<kbd align="center">